Gerlison/rn_boilerplate/README.md

 $ npx @react-native-community/cli init [ProjectName] --template @gerlison/rn-boilerplate
 ```

 That's all.
 Now you just need to install the dependendices and start coding.
-Follow [initial configuration](https://github.com/Gerlison/rn_boilerplate/blob/master/README.md#initial-configuration) for instructions.
+Follow next step for instructions.

 ### Initial Configuration